Haruhi Suzumiya: Tropes O-S

 - In the very beginning of the chronological first episode, Kyon specifically mentioned that in the past he hoped that there are "aliens, time travellers, and espers".

 - Kyon seems to actually understand the logic of pre-SOS Brigade Haruhi's cyclical hairdos, and can follow her explanation of which color belongs to which day.
-The only part they disagree on is the numbers assigned to the days: He thinks the week starts on Sunday, making it 1, while she says it starts on Monday, making Sunday 7.
+The only part they disagree on is the numbers assigned to the days: She says Monday is 0, making Sunday a 6, whereas he thinks Monday ought to be a 1, presumably making Sunday 0 or 7.

 - In "Bamboo Leaf Rhapsody" there's a couple of superficially apparent false examples of this: Kyon tells Haruhi to go get the line marker before she explains what they're going to do (which visibly surprises her in the anime), and he also manages to guess the symbols are a message to Orihime and Hikoboshi without her explaining it.
 He has the advantage of, well, knowing high-school Haruhi, but her middle-school version seems surprised at John Smith's ability to understand what she's thinking.
 On the other hand, Kyon imagines the message scene when first told about it back in Melancholy.
 He actually got some of the details right, like her stealing the materials ahead of time.